tommysitu/hoverfly-java/docs/index.rst

 Sources
 =======

-There are a few different sources for Simulations that you want to import:
+There are a few different potential sources for Simulations:

 .. code-block:: java